+instead.

 Ugh:

 I like fast cars and cold beer.
 I like the former because

 Nice:

 I like fast cars and cold beer.
 I like fast cars because

 Above and Below

 When you refer to another place in your writing, use the most precise pointer possible.

 Often vague:

 I could have committed the below blunder above.

 More precise:

-I could have committed the below blunder in the second paragraph of this file.
-I could have said, "All the suggestions below came to mind as I read your work on class assignments."
+I could have committed the below blunder in the first paragraph of this file.

 Since and Because

 Because means that there is a causal connection.
 Since means that time has passed.

+Wrong choice:

-Wrong choice: He took 6.xxx since it is a gut course.
+He took 6.xxx since it is a gut course.

 Correct choice:

 He took 6.xxx because it is a gut course.

 Ambiguous: